BenjaBobs/thoughts-on-things/domain-modelling/readme.md

 |-|-|-|
 |`1`|`12`|`5`|

 # Adapting to Changes

 scenario addition
-- want the ability to have more than 1 window
-- maybe customize window type / door type?
+- students could rent books?
+- classrooms with monitors / white boards?

 # Balancing Hypothetical and Current Needs

-something about how much to do / not to do considerations about potential future needs
+_something about how much to do / not to do considerations about potential future needs_

+So with all that said, too much modelling increase development viscosity.
+Having to use time and effort saving and manipulating data that isn't used will hurt productivity.

+On the other hand, not modelling enough and finding out down the line that you didn't model the domain extensively enough or accurately enough can result in technical walls that cost a lot of time and effort to redo.

+Striking the balance between theorizing future needs and current needs takes practice.
+I find that at the very least, the domain should represent
+- The data models of each entity
+- Actions that transform the data